What Can I Pack Into A Moving Vehicle?: A Guide On Items Movers Won’t Move

 - Radioactive materials

 Do note that this list of prohibited items only mentions some of the most common items removals companies cannot move.
 So, be sure to check with your removals company which items they consider as hazardous or dangerous materials.
+You may contact some of our removal service providers in Manchester, Liverpool, Bristol, London, and Birmingham to enquire and get estimate quotes for your move.

 Professional movers will generally advise you to dispose of such items before moving.
 You are, after all, better off purchasing these things again when you’ve settled into your new home.
 However, if you will need to take them with you, then you will have to handle and transport them yourself.
 Be sure to research the proper safety protocols in transporting such items.
 Also, remember to keep such items away from extreme heat during transit.